 Transfer students are those who have graduated from high school and have taken some college level courses at a community college or university.
+Transfer students are expected to complete at least 50% of their credits at Stevens.
 In order to apply as a transfer student to Stevens, you should:

-- Complete and submit the Common Application or Stevens paper application.
+- Complete and submit our streamlined Stevens Application or Common Application.
 Transfers students are eligible to apply for admission to any of our bachelor degree programs.

 - All College Transcripts

 - Students may submit unofficial transcripts to the transfer coordinator for processing while the official transcript is on its way.
 A final official transcript from all previous college institutions attended is required in order for credit to be transferred.

 - SAT I or ACT score (if you have less than 30 college credits)

 - One Letters of Recommendation from a Professor.
 The Common Application form titled Academic Advisor Report is a recommendation from a college instructor.
 It is recommended that students have their professor recommendation uploaded online through this form.